Answering "What Is Your Leadership Style?" in an Interview

 If you’re preparing to interview for a management position, you might be getting prepared to get asked, “What is your leadership style?”
 This is a tough question to answer.

-We’re going to go through all the information you need to know in order to prepare yourself with not only answering this question but having knowledge about the various leadership styles you can choose to display.
+We’re going to go through all the information you need to know to prepare yourself with not only answering this question but having knowledge about the various leadership styles you can choose to display.

 Let’s go ahead and get started.